 My group is on a tight schedule.
 What is the cost to reserve a partial private tour?

 When reserving a private docent-led tour the group leader is provided with several tour options.
 A typical tour takes approximately 60 – 75 minutes and includes a guided tour of one of the current exhibitions featured in the Lightcatcher building and a visit to Old City Hall.
 Private tours scheduled for 60 minutes or less will be accommodated with advance notice for no additional charge.

 History Sunset Cruises

-Join us aboard San Juan Cruises’ Victoria Star for the Whatcom Museum History Sunset Cruises during the months of July, August, and the first two weeks of September.
+Join us aboard San Juan Cruises’ Victoria Star for the Whatcom Museum History Sunset Cruises during the months of June (last week only), July, August, and September (first week only).
 Visit the History Sunset Cruise page for more info.

 The Whatcom Museum is a major resource for teachers and students, providing school presentations to thousands of students annually.
 We offer interactive tours of both temporary and permanent exhibitions led by staff or trained docents, as well as self-guided tours.
 While many of our programs target a specific age range or curriculum unit, most programs can be customized for any grade level, from preschool through high school and college.
 We encourage teachers to preview exhibitions and provide us with input about their education needs.
 Whatcom Museum education programs are aligned with local school district curriculum and the Washington State Essential Academic Learning Requirements.
 For more information visit our School Tours page.